olga-perederieieva/TAsK/README.md

 			based on  a line search.
 .

-**Warning:** In the case of non-additive traffic assignment only PE and GP options are available with
+**Warning:** In the case of non-additive traffic assignment only PE and GP options are available with the
 <APPROACH> set to {APP3}.

 ```<LINE_SEARCH>: {BISEC}.```